Lingfei-He/input-recorder/README.md

 > [!CAUTION]
 >
-> You need to copy *config.json* to an other location and replace then after you upgraded or reinstalled this package.
-Otherwise, the new installation will overwrite the original configuration.
+> You need to copy *input_recorder/static/config.json* to an other location and replace then after you upgraded or reinstalled this package.
+Otherwise, the new installation will overwrite the original configuration edited by users.